astroval0/SpectreLauncher/README.md

+# Do not download this, I will announce when it is ready; it currently does nothing and is only here for testing.

 This is the launcher for SpectreRevival.
 Here's how it works:

 1) it checks if steam is installed (via registry keys).